 In principle, there are two methods for consuming a medication.
 Via the gastrointestinal tract, for example orally or as a suppository.
 It is also possible to administer medication intravenously.
-Celebrate Vitamins and WLS Products sells vitamins, these are only available to consumers for oral administration.
+Bariatric Fusion and WLS Products sells vitamins, these are only available to consumers for oral administration.

 Vitamin drops, pills and capsules

 In general, it is recommended to take them with some water to ensure that the ingredients dissolve more quickly and are absorbed through the mucous membranes of the digestive tract.

 Many medicines are marketed in capsule form.
 The capsule must not be opened and should be swallowed whole.
 A capsule dissolves in the stomach or in the intestinal tract because the shell is dissolved by the digestive juices.

 If the medicine can be dissolved by the stomach acid, the preparation is packaged in a capsule that is not affected by the gastric juice but instead broken down by the intestinal juice.
 Most substances enter the liver via the portal vein and benefit the body through the liver.